Difegue/LANraragi/tools/Documentation/api-documentation/archive-api.md

 {% api-method-description %}
 Tell the server which page you're currently showing/reading so that it updates its reading progression field accordingly.
-You should call this endpoint only when you're sure the client is currently reading the page you present.
+You should call this endpoint only when you're sure the user is currently reading the page you present.
 Don't use it when preloading images off the server!

+Whether to make reading progression regressible or not is up to the client.
+(The web client will reduce progression if the user starts reading previous pages)
-Consider also removing the "New!" flag from an archive when you start updating its progress - The web client won't display reading progression if the new flag is still set.
+Consider however removing the "New!" flag from an archive when you start updating its progress - The web client won't display any reading progression if the new flag is still set.

 {% endapi-method-description %}